outl1ne/nova-menu-builder/README.md

 - Custom fields support instead of JSON parameters
 - `menubuilder:type` command that greatly simplifies custom menu types creation
 - Greatly improved UI (the menu editor is no longer just on the "Detail" view)
+- All texts are now customizable and translatable

 ## Features